 Every June, the Knights of the Garter gather at Windsor Castle, where new knights take the oath and are invested with the insignia.
 A lunch is given in the Waterloo Chamber, after which the knights process to a service in St George's Chapel, wearing their blue velvet robes (with the badge of the Order - St George's Cross within the Garter surrounded by radiating silver beams - on the left shoulder) and black velvet hats with white plumes.
-The Queen (whose father George VI appointed her and her husband to the Order in 1947), as Sovereign of the Order, attends the service along with other members of the Royal family in the Order, including The Duke of Edinburgh, The Prince of Wales and The Queen's daughter, The Princess Royal.
+The King as Sovereign of the Order, attends the service along with other members of the Royal family in the Order.

-First a Chapter meeting is held in the throne room of the castle, at which The Queen invests new Companions with the Garter insignia.
+First a Chapter meeting is held in the throne room of the castle, at which The King invests new Companions with the Garter insignia.

-The Queen is accompanied by the Duke of Edinburgh, the Prince of Wales, the Princess Royal, the Duke of Gloucester and the Duke of Kent, with Knights Companions and officers of the Order.
+The King is accompanied by the The Queen Consort, The Prince of Wales, The Princess Royal, the Duke of Gloucester and the Duke of Kent, with Knights Companions and officers of the Order.

 All wear the Garter's traditional flowing blue velvet robes, hoods of red velvet worn over the right shoulder, and black velvet hats with white feathers.

 A fanfare of trumpets announces the arrival on foot of the main procession, led by the Constable and Governor of Windsor Castle and the Military Knights of Windsor.